RobbieRuppel/learning-library/developer-library/apex/low-code-development/3-create-app.md

     ![](images/3/show-team-members.png)

 ### **Summary**
-This completes Module 3.
+This completes Lab 3.
 You now know how to utilize the Create Application wizard directly from SQL Scripts to create the first cut of your application.
 [Click here to navigate to Module 4](4-regen-app.md)